 Technically speaking, a circular design could relate to some form of wearable computer, bangle or even a wristband computer.
 Then again, the world of possibilities are endless, really.

-Apple credits Larocque Lancaster and Regis Simon as the inventors of this patent application which was originally filed in Q3 2013 under serial number 626881.
+Apple credits Simon Larocque-Lancaster as the sole inventor of this patent application which was originally filed in Q3 2013 under serial number 626881.
 The secondary patent filed at the same time under serial number 604606 credits the same inventors but adds Ryan Satcher.

 Patently Apple presents a detailed summary of patent applications with associated graphics for journalistic news purposes as each such patent application is revealed by the U.S. Patent & Trade Office.
 Readers are cautioned that the full text of any patent application should be read in its entirety for full and accurate details.
 Revelations found in patent applications shouldn't be interpreted as rumor or fast-tracked according to rumor timetables.
 About Comments: Patently Apple reserves the right to post, dismiss or edit comments.